 Want a simple way of testing to see if your ATX power supply is good?
 If you do then you want to take a look at our article on the Antec ATX 12V Power Supply Tester!
 We take a look at a simple device to tell you if a PSU is good or not.
 Read on to see if the $20 device is right for you.

 When ATI launched the Mobility Radeon X1600 PCIe graphics card today they easily beat the dated nVidia GeForce Go 6600 in gaming benchmarks.
 We have had a chance to take a look at the ASUS A7G notebook with the Mobility Radeon X1600 128MB video card and give you our thoughts as always.

 Today we take a look at Kingstons new USB 2.0 Hi-speed 15-in-1 Reader that support 15 popular types of Flash memory cards.
 If you are looking for a sub-$20 holiday stocking stuffer this might be a perfect gift to go along with all those flash memory devices you just bought!

 Today Legit Reviews takes a look at not one, but three different 2GB memory kits from Corsair.
 With kits that fit every need from tight timings at DDR400 to exceptional overclocking at DDR500, Corsair has something for everyone.
 Read on to see which is the right 2GB memory kit for you!

-Legit Reviews has recently had the opportunity to look over three PC2-6400 memory kits from some of the most popular enthusiast brand lines here in North America.
-Our three DDR2-800 kits came from A-DATA, Kingston, and Mushkin.
+Legit Reviews has recently had the opportunity to look at seven PC2-6400 memory kits from some of the most popular enthusiast brand lines here in North America.
+Our Seven DDR2-800 kits came from A-DATA, Corsair, Crucial, Kingston, Mushkin, OCZ and SyncMAX.
 While all three brands are rated at 800MHz, this is where the similarities end.